LuckyYeti67/Aether-card-game/documents.md

   - Provide other bonuses

 ### 4. Mutations
-- Continuous effects placed on your field
+- Continuous effects placed on the Battlefield
 - Give your monsters additional stats and effects
 - Increase monster effectiveness in battle